What does “Self Contained” mean?

 What about noise?

-Self-contained systems and split systems with the evaporator mounted inside the wine cellar rely on mechanical equipment.
+Self Contained systems and Split systems with the evaporator mounted inside the wine cellar rely on mechanical equipment.
 As a result, they will make noise in the cellar.
 Systems which are ducted, with the evaporator mounted away from the cellar, are generally much quieter.
-Fully ducted self-contained and split systems may be a good choice for you if you want your cellar environment to be as quiet as possible.
+Fully Ducted – Self Contained and Ducted Split systems may be a good choice for you if you want your cellar environment to be as quiet as possible.

 Why the rivets?